Getting Busy

 We center our work on birth control access and focus our resources on training reproductive health advocates.

-“As a fellow at the NY Birth Control Access Project I organize young people from across NY state to urge their legislators to support policies that increase access to birth control.
-At NYBCAP we teach advocates how to communicate the issue, strategies, and tactics to persuade legislators, and provide access to experts in all different fields.
+“At NYBCAP we teach advocates how to communicate the issue, strategies, and tactics to persuade legislators, and provide access to experts in all different fields.
 The Birth Control Access Act which allows pharmacists to prescribe birth control, passed in 2023 because of NYBCAP advocates who consistently met with legislators in Albany.
-The most rewarding part of my job is empowering advocates and equipping them with tools to become leaders in their communities.” – Isabella Grullon, Fellow
+The most rewarding part of my job is empowering advocates and equipping them with tools to become leaders in their communities.” – Isabella Grullon, Director of Advocacy and Campaigns

 “I love this program.
 I believe it allows me to advocate for issues I think are really important that I previously was at a stand still about.
 It felt like I just had to watch as the world decided around me, but now I believe I have a voice and can actually do things to change laws.” – Mishal Vakil, Associate Board Member